Why Travel Makes You Awesome

 How and why does travel make you more awesome?
 Let me count the ways:

-More social – It’s sink or swim on the road.
+1. More social – It’s sink or swim on the road.
 You either get better at making friends or you end up alone, crying each night into a pillow.
 You learn to make friends out of strangers and get more comfortable talking to new people.
 When I first started traveling, I was kind of an introvert and uncomfortable talking to those I didn’t know.
 Now, I’ll happily talk to strangers like we’ve been best friends for years.

-Better at conversation – Travel not only makes you comfortable talking to strangers, it makes you better at it too.
+2. Better at conversation – Travel not only makes you comfortable talking to strangers, it makes you better at it too.
 After talking to people all the time, the same questions get boring.
 You start to even bore yourself.
 After a while, you don’t care about where people are from, where they are going, how long they’ve been traveling, and yada yada yada.
 Those kinds of questions don’t actually tell you anything about the person.
-You’ll get better at small talk and how to ask interesting questions – the ones that matter and tell you more about the person.
+You’ll get better at small talk and how to ask interesting questions — the ones that matter and tell you more about the person.

-More confident – You’ve traveled the world.
+3. More confident – You’ve traveled the world.
 Hiked Mt.
 Everest.
 Dived the Great Barrier Reef.
 Wined and dined that beautiful French girl in Paris, navigated unknown cities, and conquered your fear of heights.
 In short, you did awesome things.
 How can you not be more confident?
 How can you not be sure about your abilities?
 After accomplishing so much, you’re going to feel a lot more confident in your ability to achieve anything you set your mind to.

-More adaptable – You’ve dealt with missed flights, slow buses, wrong turns, delays, bad street food, and much, much more.
+4. More adaptable – You’ve dealt with missed flights, slow buses, wrong turns, delays, bad street food, and much, much more.
 After a while, you learn how to adapt your plans to changing situations.
-You don’t get mad, you don’t get angry, you just alter what you are doing and move on.
+You don’t get mad, you don’t get angry; you just alter what you are doing and move on.
 Life throws you curve balls and you hit them out of the park.
 Why?
 Because you’re awesome like that.

-More adventurous – When you become confident in your ability to do anything, you do anything.
+5. More adventurous – When you become confident in your ability to do anything, you do anything.
 Last week in Austin, Texas, despite not liking spicy food, I ate the world’s hottest pepper and some pure capsicum extract.
 Why?
 Because I wanted to.
 What’s the purpose of life if not to break out of your comfort zone?
-My mouth was on fire for ages but I’d do it again.
+My mouth was on fire for ages, but I’d do it again.

-Less materialistic – On the road, you learn just how little stuff you actually need.
+9. Less materialistic – On the road, you learn just how little stuff you actually need.
 You’ll realize that all that crap they sell at the mall is pretty useless in leading a truly happy life.
 Coming home, you’ll find yourself a minimalist simply because you realize what you need to live and what you don’t.
 As they say, the more you own, the more it owns you.

-Happier – Travel simply teaches you how to be happy.
+10. Happier – Travel simply teaches you how to be happy.
 You’ll become more relaxed, more confident, and see the world as a brighter place.
 How can you not be happy about life after all of that?

 Think about all the famous, successful people in the world.
 How many of these qualities do those people exhibit?
 A lot.
 Why?
 Because being outgoing, funny, social, happy, confident, and smart are all qualities that make people more successful in everyday life.

 Travel makes people better people.
 When you learn more about the world and the people in it, push your boundaries, and try new things, you become a more open, outgoing, and awesome person.
-All the people I’ve known who have traveled are better people ’cause of it.
-With all the ways a trip can make you more of an awesome person, there’s no reason why you shouldn’t be planning your next adventure now – whether it’s around the world or just a short two-week vacation to Mexico.
+All the people I’ve known who have traveled are better people because of it.

 You can sit at home, wishing you were somewhere exotic, having fun, and doing something cool.